Hot Crypto Wallets:

 Are hot wallets safe?

-Hot wallets are generally considered safe for storing small amounts of cryptocurrency for everyday transactions.
+Hot wallets are generally safe for storing small amounts of cryptocurrency for everyday transactions.
 However, their online nature makes them more vulnerable to hacking and malware than cold wallets.
 A user's security practices, such as using strong passwords and enabling 2FA, are crucial for safety. -

 What types of hot wallets are there?